Damien Heagney: Police confirm human remains are those of missing man

 - Published

-Human remains found following searches in a reservoir in County Tyrone are those of 47-year-old Damien Heagney, police have said.
+Human remains found after searches in a reservoir in County Tyrone are those of Damien Heagney, police have said.

-They were recovered from water in Cappagh on Wednesday as part of a police investigation.
+They were recovered from water in Cappagh on Wednesday as part of a police investigation into the disappearance and murder of the 47-year-old.

-Officers are continuing to search the reservoir.
+Officers have now finished their search of the reservoir.

 Mr Heagney, who is from Cookstown, was last seen in Dromore, County Tyrone on New Year's Eve 2021.